• Skip to primary navigation

 Evaporated milk is different from sweetened condensed milk.
 Evaporated milk is unsweetened and will make the ice cream have lots of ice crystals - so it won’t have that creamy texture you want in an ice cream.

-• ingredients for ice cream
+• scooped carrot cake ice cream

-• closeup of raspberry cheesecake ice cream
+• closeup of ice cream with dried lavender buds

 Did you make this recipe?
-I would love to hear what you think in the comments!
+I would love for you to rate this recipe and hear what you think in the comments below!
+Share your creation on Instagram and tag @flouringkitchen.
+Follow me on Pinterest to save and for more recipe ideas.

 Raspberry Cheesecake No Churn Ice Cream